 Rather, cybernetics is concerned about understanding how to achieve communication or feedback systems between the brain, machines, and the environment.
-For example, the structure of the network that composes Neil Harbisson‘s organ allows him to perceive colour through vibrations that his brain and his body convert into sounds.
+For example, the network structure that composes Neil Harbisson’s organ allows him to perceive colour through vibrations that his brain and body convert into sounds.
 Neil’s sonochromatic sense was invented so he could feel an input generated from the feedback between colour and sound through the electromagnetic spectrum that they share.
 This organ is located in the head and is, at the same time, an eye and an ear.

 Therefore, the concept that determines the design is the message (or the redundancy in a communication pattern), not the programming.
 Thus, machines are not a substitute for the mind.
 Machines are extensions of organs.
 And consistent with this, the mind is a node within a network of cognitive mechanisms that includes the brain, language, text, computers, numbers, and the abacus, among others .

 Another difference is that AI is presented as a project developed by engineers and computer scientists, in which the human sciences are excluded.
 In contrast, the practices of cybernetics are interdisciplinary since they arise from the mixture between computer science and engineering with biology, sociology, ethology, and philosophy .

 Although we desire to contrast, we are also interested in proposing proximity between the practices: organ designers can benefit from software designed for AI.
 This is how this software is a projection tool that facilitates parameterization algorithms necessary to single out the organ.
 We accept that artificial intelligence, applied to design, has transformed user experience (UX) because it uses machine learning algorithms through which data that provides personalized information is collected.